 - have their candidacy form approved and accepted

 - submit an application indicating their intent to take the comprehensive exam (the application must be submitted no less than one month prior to the examination date.

 The comprehensive exam is administered by the graduate coordinator and is divided into two parts.
-For Part I, students will electronically receive a general research/policy question two weeks prior to the official comprehensive exam date.
-The students will have two weeks to complete Part I, which should contain the following: an introduction, literature review, theoretical foundation, methodology, limitations of the study, and reference page.
+For Part I, students will electronically receive a general research/policy question six weeks prior to the official comprehensive exam date.
+The students will have six weeks to complete Part I, which should contain the following: an introduction, literature review, theoretical foundation, methodology, limitations of the study, and reference page.

 On the official comprehensive exam date, students will receive Part II of the exam.
 Students will be presented with research findings pertinent to their research question and will be asked to interpret these findings and discuss the significance of these results.
 In addition, the student will write a discussion addressing the policy implications of these results and make recommendations based on their literature review and the findings.
 Students will have 6 hours to complete the Part II of the comprehensive exam.

 If a student has registered for the comprehensive exam, they are required to inform the graduate coordinator 2 days prior to receiving the examination question if they have chosen to postpone the process.
 Failure to do so will result in an automatic failure of the comprehensive exam.